Obyedullahilmamun/Task-Master/README.md

 # Task-Master
 Task Master is designed to facilitate task execution and reminders.
-Frontend: Angular
-Backend: Node.js and MongoDB
+It utilizes Angular for the frontend and Node.js with MongoDB for the backend.

 ```
 These are the required software for Task Master: